Introduction

 ## Finished getReactionsForAnalytes()

-# to the same reaction.
+# list belonging to the same reaction:

 datatable(subset(reactionsLists$metProteinCommonReactions))